Hanpeiling/HM-PBTK/README.md

 Please enter the ionizable chemicals in the worksheet named "dl" and the neutral chemicals in the worksheet named "zx".

 **Step 2**: Construct the HM-PBTK model.
 We have provided four R codes in the “pbtk” folder for constructing HM-PBTK models, two for ionizable chemicals and two for neutral chemicals.
 SET I and SET II represent two methods for calculating partition coefficients, the formulas for which can be found in the article "AI-driven prediction of biological exposure and toxicity of chemicals in freshwater and marine fish: advancing aquatic ecological risk assessment".
-For ionizable chemicals, SET I is recommended.
-For neutral chemicals, SET II is recommended.
-If it is unclear whether the target chemical is ionizable or neutral, SET II is recommended.
+For ionizable chemicals, we recommended using the SET I method and running the ionizable_setI.R file.
+For neutral chemicals, we recommended using the SET II method and running the neutral_setII.R file.

 **Step 3**: View the results of the HM-PBTK model run.
 The HM-PBTK model run result files can be found in the "output" folder.